camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 Notice how both the environment variable and the configuration file are configuring the same option with conflicting settings.
 The environment variable has the bucket name set as `zeebetest1` and the `configuration` option has the bucket name as `zeebeOtherBucketName`.
 Which option will override the other?

-In this case, the environment variable will take priority, because in the [Spring Documentation: Externalized Configuration](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html):
+In this case, the environment variable will take priority, because in the [Spring Documentation: Externalized Configuration](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html) which lists the precedence ranking:

-> 10. OS environment variables
+`10.
+OS environment variables`

 is higher in the list than

-> 12. Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants)
+`12.
+Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants)`

 Therefore, the environment variable value `zeebetest1` will be used as the bucket name.

-## Practical example: How to change from specifying environment variables to a custom file
+## Practical example:

+### How to change from specifying environment variables to a custom file

 Let's suppose you wanted to configure Zeebe for backups.
 Previously, we added environment variables to provide this behavior: